How Many Inches Are in 45? Unraveling the World of Measurement

 -

 Q: Which system of measurement is better, imperial or metric?
 A: The metric system is generally considered superior due to its simplicity, consistency, and decimal-based structure, making calculations easier.
-However, the imperial system remains in use in certain countries and industries.
+Still, the imperial system remains in use in certain countries and industries.

 -